janisgalejs/perkamkopa/README.md

 * Put all files in the public folder on your server.
 * Import database file (perkamkopa.sql.gz) into your database.
 * Delete database file (perkamkopa.sql.gz) from root directory.
-* Configure your database variables in the /config/database.php file.
+* Configure database variables in the /config/database.php file.
+* Configure app variables in the /config/app.php file (disable debug).

 ## Comments